Style

 A watch, a chain, a single ring.
 The piece that tells the room you finished getting dressed.

-Alternative — Quince for a more accessible price point
+Alternative — Madewell for a more accessible price point